ryantd42/NY-Legislative-Git/2023/S6584C-2023/bill.md

  Pacific Island group.
-  2. EVERY STATE AGENCY, BOARD, DEPARTMENT, OR COMMISSION THAT DIRECTLY COLLECTS DEMOGRAPHIC DATA AS TO THE ANCESTRY OR ETHNIC ORIGIN  OF  RESI- DENTS  OF THE STATE OF NEW YORK SHALL USE SEPARATE COLLECTION CATEGORIES AND TABULATIONS FOR THE WHITE GROUP IN NEW YORK STATE.
+  2. EVERY STATE AGENCY, BOARD, DEPARTMENT, OR COMMISSION THAT DIRECTLY COLLECTS DEMOGRAPHIC DATA AS TO THE ANCESTRY OR ETHNIC ORIGIN  OF  RESI-
-  3. EVERY STATE AGENCY, BOARD, DEPARTMENT, OR COMMISSION THAT  DIRECTLY COLLECTS  DEMOGRAPHIC  DATA AS TO THE ANCESTRY OR ETHNIC ORIGIN OF RESI-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10311-03-3
+  LBD10311-05-3
- S. 6584--A  2
+ S. 6584--B  2

+ DENTS  OF THE STATE OF NEW YORK SHALL USE SEPARATE COLLECTION CATEGORIES AND TABULATIONS FOR THE WHITE GROUP IN NEW YORK STATE.
- DENTS OF THE STATE OF NEW YORK SHALL USE SEPARATE COLLECTION  CATEGORIES AND TABULATIONS FOR THE FOLLOWING MIDDLE EASTERN OR NORTH AFRICAN GROUPS IN NEW YORK STATE:
+  3. EVERY STATE AGENCY, BOARD, DEPARTMENT, OR COMMISSION THAT DIRECTLY COLLECTS DEMOGRAPHIC DATA AS TO THE ANCESTRY OR ETHNIC ORIGIN  OF  RESI- DENTS  OF THE STATE OF NEW YORK SHALL USE SEPARATE COLLECTION CATEGORIES AND TABULATIONS FOR THE FOLLOWING MIDDLE EASTERN OR NORTH AFRICAN GROUPS IN NEW YORK STATE:
   (A) EACH MAJOR NORTH AFRICAN (NA) GROUP, INCLUDING,  BUT  NOT  LIMITED TO, EGYPTIAN, MOROCCAN, ALGERIAN, TUNISIAN, AND LIBYAN; AND (B)  EACH  MAJOR MIDDLE EASTERN (ME) GROUP, INCLUDING, BUT NOT LIMITED TO, YEMENI, IRANIAN,  PALESTINIAN,  IRAQI,  LEBANESE,  ISRAELI,  SYRIAN, ARMENIAN, AND SAUDI; AND
   (C)  OTHER  MIDDLE EASTERN AND NORTH AFRICAN (MENA) GROUPS, INCLUDING, BUT NOT LIMITED  TO,  TRANSNATIONAL  INDIGENOUS  MENA  COMMUNITIES  LIKE AMAZIGH AND SYRIAC PEOPLE.
   4. Every state agency, board, department, or commission that directly collects demographic data as to the ancestry or ethnic origin  of  resi- dents  of the state of New York shall use separate collection categories and tabulations for the following:
   (a) the primary language spoken at home; and
   (b) the ethnic group or ancestry.
   [3.]
 5. Upon the release of a new five-year American community  survey published by the United States Census Bureau, every state agency, board, department  or commission shall update their data collection and report- ing practices as required by this section and shall continue to  collect and  report  on any demographic group no longer included in the ten most populous groups until the release of the  following  five-year  American community  survey,  at which time state agencies, boards, departments or commissions may cease to collect and report on such  demographic  groups provided they remain outside the ten most populous groups.
   6. EVERY STATE AGENCY, BOARD, DEPARTMENT, OR COMMISSION THAT DIRECTLY COLLECTS DEMOGRAPHIC DATA AS TO THE ANCESTRY OR ETHNIC ORIGIN  OF  RESI- DENTS  OF  THE STATE OF NEW YORK SHALL ALLOW MULTIPLE COLLECTION CATEGO- RIES TO BE SELECTED.
   [4.]
-7. The data collected pursuant to the different collection cate- gories and tabulations described in subdivision one of this section,  to the  degree  that  the  data quality is sufficient, shall be included in every demographic report on ancestry or ethnic origins of  residents  of the state of New York by the state agency, board, department, or commis- sion  published  or  released  on  or after December first, two thousand twenty-three; provided, however, that for the department of labor, divi- sion of criminal justice services, office of mental health and office of temporary and disability assistance such requirements shall be effective July first, two thousand twenty-four.
-The data shall be  made  available to  the  public  in  accordance  with  state and federal law, except for personal identifying information, which shall be deemed confidential, by posting the data on the internet web site of the agency, board,  depart- ment,  or  commission  on or before December first, two thousand twenty- three, and annually thereafter; provided, however, that for the  depart- ment  of  labor, division of criminal justice services, office of mental health and office of temporary and disability assistance  such  require- ments  shall  be  effective July first, two thousand twenty-four.
-If the data quality is determined to be insufficient for publication, an expla- nation of the problem with the data quality shall  be  included  in  any report  or  publication  made available to the public.
-This subdivision shall not be construed to prevent any other state  agency  from  posting data  collected pursuant to subdivision one of this section on the agen- cy's internet web site, in the manner prescribed by this section.
+7. The data collected pursuant to the different collection  cate- gories  and tabulations described in subdivision one of this section, to the degree that the data quality is sufficient,  shall  be  included  in every  demographic  report on ancestry or ethnic origins of residents of the state of New York by the state agency, board, department, or commis- sion published or released on or  after  December  first,  two  thousand [twenty-three]  TWENTY-FOUR;  provided, however, that for the department of labor, division of criminal justice services, office of mental health and office of temporary  and  disability  assistance  such  requirements shall  be  effective July first, two thousand [twenty-four] TWENTY-FIVE.
+ The data shall be made available to the public in accordance with  state and  federal  law,  except  for  personal identifying information, which shall be deemed confidential, by posting the data on  the  internet  web site of the agency, board, department, or commission on or before Decem- ber  first, two thousand [twenty-three] TWENTY-FOUR, and annually there- after; provided, however, that for the department of labor, division  of criminal  justice services, office of mental health and office of tempo- rary and disability assistance such requirements shall be effective July first, two thousand [twenty-four] TWENTY-FIVE.
+If the data  quality  is determined  to  be  insufficient  for publication, an explanation of the problem with the data quality shall be included in any report or  publi- cation  made  available  to  the public.
+This subdivision shall not be
+ S. 6584--B  3

+ construed to prevent any other state agency from posting data  collected pursuant to subdivision one of this section on the agency's internet web site, in the manner prescribed by this section.
   [5.]
-8. The requirements of  this  section  shall  not  apply  to  the department  of  labor,  the  division  of criminal justice services, the
- S. 6584--A  3

- office of mental health  or  the  office  of  temporary  and  disability assistance until two years after this section shall have become a law.
+8. The  requirements  of  this  section  shall not apply to the department of labor, the division  of  criminal  justice  services,  the office  of  mental  health  or  the  office  of temporary and disability assistance until two years after this section shall have become a law.
   § 2.
 This act shall take effect on the one hundred twentieth day after it shall have become a law.
 Effective immediately, the addition, amend- ment and/or repeal of any rule or regulation necessary for the implemen- tation of this act on its effective date are authorized to be  made  and completed on or before such effective date.